 The danger to mechanics will continue for decades as asbestos-filled brakes on warehouse shelves continue to be installed on vehicles.

-Auto Repair Shop Toxic Exposure
+Body Shop Toxic Exposure

 One of the most common ways mechanics can be exposed to asbestos is during common brake repairs.
 Asbestos dust often sits inside a brake housing or clutch space, and when the material is disturbed in the shop, the dust can be inhaled.